dhs-envirotech/timelapse/README.md

 [ImageMagick]: https://imagemagick.org/index.php
 [ffmpeg]: https://ffmpeg.org/

+> This project does not use Golang or any custom frontend!
+The documentation was for past prototypes and is only here to provide context to discussions and maybe for the future of this project.
+> We now use Python instead of Go for the web server

 - [Golang]: This is a programming language developed by Google as a compiled modern version of low-level languages like C. See [Fireship's video][fireship_Go_video] for more info.
 This is used to host the web server and can be cross-compiled to a Pi with the right cli args.
 Although the language is Go instead of Python, the web framework is [Echo] instead of Flask, one of the many options for hosting a HTTP server.
 - `Frontend`: The frontend is decoupled from the server and is combined at build/package time.
 It uses a variety of technologies that are fairly familiar to web developers.
 First, for better DX, the build/dev tool is [Vite] (made by the same developer as VueJS!).
 No javascript framework is necessary so pure javascript for now.
 For styling, I utilized [PicoCSS].